The glitz and glamour of Singapore: Formula 1’s original ‘night race’

 Infinity Pool

-An often-seen feature on social media, the Infinity Pool at the top of the Marina Bay Sands hotel is a worth having on your itinerary.
+An often-seen feature on social media, the Infinity Pool at the top of the Marina Bay Sands hotel is a must-see on your itinerary.

 Whether taking a dip as a guest of the hotel or having a glimpse via the adjoining Sands SkyPark Observation Deck , the pool gives a memorable view of the Singapore skyline, and is open every day (6am to midnight).